Site of St. Nicholas‘ Church

 Photo: Robert Edwards, CC BY-SA 2.0.

-Ingrave is a village and former civil parish, now in the parish of Herongate and Ingrave, in the Brentwood district in Essex, England.
-It is situated on and around the A128 road, 2 miles southeast of the town of Brentwood.
+Ingrave is a village in the civil parish of Herongate and Ingrave, in the Brentwood district in Essex, England.
+It is situated on and around the A128 road, 2 miles south-east of the centre of Brentwood.

 Site of St. Nicholas‘ Church